fabschurt/ansible-role-ubuntu-docker/README.md

 [installation documentation](https://docs.docker.com/install/linux/docker-ee/ubuntu/).
 It will also install the latest version of Docker Compose.

-This role is targeted at **Ubuntu LTS 18.04**, but I guess it should work with any recent Ubuntu flavor.

 ## Requirements

 * Ubuntu 18.04 remote host(s) with root access